-The following is an analysis of existing design capacities as compared to NYS Department of Health codes and NYS Department of Environmental Conservation design standards.
-The existing design capacity for the 126 campsites is 6 persons per site or 756 persons.
-The day use design capacity is 6 persons per picnic table X 10 tables or 60 persons.
+The following is an analysis of existing design capacities as compared to NYS persons.
+The day-use design capacity is six persons per picnic table X 10 tables or 60 persons.
 Although July and August tend to be the heaviest months for use of this facility, Eighth Lake Campground had only a 26% user capacity rate based on actual site occupancy X the total sites rented.